wacncontent/CustomizeTool/output/includes/powershell-setup.md

 	PSCompatibleVersions           {1.0, 2.0, 3.0}
 	PSRemotingProtocolVersion      2.2

 Verify that the value of **PSVersion** is 3.0 or 4.0.
-To install a compatible version, see [Windows Management Framework 3.0](http://www.microsoft.com/download/details.aspx?id=34595) or [Windows Management Framework 4.0](http://www.microsoft.com/zh-CN/download/details.aspx?id=40855).
+To install a compatible version, see [Windows Management Framework 3.0](http://www.microsoft.com/download/details.aspx?id=34595) or [Windows Management Framework <!-- deleted by customization 4.0](http://www.microsoft.com/download/details.aspx?id=40855) --><!-- keep by customization: begin --> 4.0](http://www.microsoft.com/zh-CN/download/details.aspx?id=40855) <!-- keep by customization: end -->.

 You should also have Azure PowerShell version 0.8.0 or later.
 You can check the version of Azure PowerShell that you have installed with this command at the Azure PowerShell command prompt.